renatoathaydes/renatoathaydes.github.io/_posts/2015-11-24-Ceylon-As-A-Powerful-Modelling-Tool.md

-# Writing code that works with the help of the type system
+# Enlisting the power of Ceylon's type system to write reliable software

 Ceylon has a really powerful type system that allows programmers to express concepts that are just impossible with most other type systems.